spackleso/spackle/apps/web/posts/the-sharp-edges-of-stripe-billing.md

 The entitlement table’s data should be set by your Stripe webhook handlers and billing model.
 If a Stripe customer subscribes to a plan that enables a feature, your webhooks will be notified and you can enable that entitlement for the account.

 As you can see, this decouples the billing model and billing state from the rest of your application.
 The entire billing model could be thrown out and replaced without your application knowing the difference.
+Or maybe you want to try a few variations of pricing to see what works best.
+You can do that without touching your application code.
+Simply set up the new plans in Stripe and wire up the entitlements.
+This is something that's not possible with the traditional Stripe Billing model.

 ## Wrapping Up